Prediction of dynamical systems from time-delayed measurements with self-intersections: Preliminaries

 \subsection{Prevalence}

-Below we present the definition of prevalence -- a notion introduced by Hunt, Sauer and Yorke in \cite{Prevalence92}, which may be considered as an analogue of `Lebesgue almost sure' condition in infinite dimensional normed linear spaces.
+Below we present the definition of prevalence -- a notion introduced by Hunt, Sauer and Yorke in \cite{Prevalence92} (an earlier version of this notion appeared in \cite{Christensen73}, see also \cite{BYbook00}), which may be considered as an analogue of `Lebesgue almost sure' condition in infinitely dimensional normed linear spaces.

-\begin{defn} By a (complete) \emph{linear metric} in a linear space we mean a (complete) metric which makes addition and scalar multiplication continuous.
+\begin{defn} By a (complete) \emph{linear metric} in a linear space we mean a (complete) metric which makes the addition and scalar multiplication continuous.
 Let $V$ be a complete linear metric space (i.e.~a linear space with a complete linear metric).
 A Borel set $\mathcal S \subset V$ is called \emph{prevalent} if there exists a Borel measure $\nu$ in $V$, which is positive and finite on some compact set in $V$, such that for every $v \in V$, we have $v + e \in \mathcal S$ for $\nu$-almost every $e \in V$.
 A non-Borel subset of $V$ is prevalent if it contains a prevalent Borel subset.
 For more information on prevalence we refer to \cite{Prevalence92} and \cite[Chapter~5]{Rob11}. \end{defn}